The Curse of Candida!

 Then an interesting thing happened.
 I began having odd reactions to the healthy food I was eating.
 I felt gassy and bloated all the time, and my mouth, cheeks, forehead and chin broke out with a weird red rash.
 It wasn’t as bad as the kid’s face on this blog, but it was still pretty traumatizing.
-Some days, it was so bad that I didn’t want to leave the house or be seen by other human beings.
-I also remember that after eating, my stomach would make the strangest and LOUDEST sounds as if something was alive and growing in there.
-The worst part about it was the healthier I ate, the more I experienced these annoying symptoms.
+Some days, it was so bad that I didn’t want to leave the house or be seen by other people.
+I also remember that after eating, my stomach would make the LOUDEST sounds as if something was alive and growing in there.
+The worst part about it was… the healthier I ate, the more I experienced these annoying symptoms.
 What the heck was going on inside me??

 That’s when I learned about Candida overgrowth.
 Ugh!
 I was cursed with it!
 I couldn’t even eat one little tiny champagne grape without having an uncomfortable flare up both inside, and outside, my body.

 Candida Albicans is the helpful yeast that lives in a healthy human gut assisting in the digestion and absorption of nutrients.
 Unfortunately, for millions of Americans (including me), sometimes this normally cooperative fungus surges out of control, traveling into the small intestine, organs and blood where it digests ALL of our nutrients for it’s own survival, leaving the host filled with toxic waste, exhausted and susceptible to many ailments (poor immunity, skin rashes, digestive disorders, brain fog, etc.).